Bastardkb/bastardkb.github.io/_includes/splinky_preparation.md

 - Splinky

 {: .warning }
 Make sure to use the "left" shield PCB.
-Those are not reversible !
+Those are not reversible!

 {: .warning }
 In the next section, we will install the Splinky onto the shield PCB using the headers. **It is very important to install it on the correct side**, otherwise it will not work.
-Make sure to look at the pictures carefully !
+Make sure to look at the pictures carefully!

 ## Left side - Installing the Splinky